Bunt Placement

 Frequently asked questions

-How do you decide where to place a bunt?
+How do you decide where to aim?

 Read the defense's pre-pitch positioning — which corner is playing in, who is charging hardest — and aim for the space that positioning leaves open.